kubb-labs/kubb/docs/reference/pluginManager/lifecycle.md

 Specifies the preceding plugins for the current plugin.
 You can pass an array of preceding plugin names, and the current plugin will be executed after these plugins.<br/>

-Can be used to validate depended plugins.
+Can be used to validate dependent plugins.

 ```typescript
 pre: string[]